0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 3. requires a permanently locked backstop fund proportional to open interest (OI).

 **Vibecaps** – a token‑backed system in which:
-1. projects or whales stake their own token (e.g. SIM),
+1. projects or whales stake their own token (e.g. SYMM),
 2. a solver/market‑maker uses that inventory plus short‑term USDC loans to hedge,
 3. no structural USDC backstop or locked insurance is required for the market to function.